NetSys/bess/docs/module_details.md

 ### Task

 There are two ways module code can run in BESS.
-We already saw the first way earlier; a predecessor module passes packets to a successor, by calling its `process_batch()` callback function.
+We already saw the first way earlier; a predecessor module passes packets to a successor, by calling its `ProcessBatch()` callback function.
 In this case, execution of module code is triggered by another module.

 The other way is using tasks.
 Optionally, modules can register a task.
-When the BESS framework schedules the task, its associated code will be executed as a callback function, `->run_task()`.
+When the BESS framework schedules the task, its associated code will be executed as a callback function, `RunTask()`.
 The following code snippet from the `Source` module, which generates dummy packets and pass them to its downstream module, illustrates how to use tasks:

 ```c
 pb_error_t Source::Init(const bess::pb::SourceArg &arg) {